-Treatment of boron in water can be difficult, with conventional water treatment methods often not significantly effecting boron concentrations.
-Membrane methods such as reverse osmosis (RO) can be used to reduce boron concentrations, however it can struggle to meet the required removal targets.
+Removing boron from water can be difficult, with conventional water treatment methods such as reverse osmosis (RO) often struggling to remove boron to low concentrations.

 Clean TeQ Water provides effective and affordable boron removal solutions which can consistently meet very low boron concentration requirements.
 Ion exchange is an excellent choice to selectively remove boron, using either boron specific or strong-base anion ion exchange resins depending on the water chemistry.
 The ion exchange technology we recommend for boron removal will depend on the feed concentration, target concentration and flowrate to be treated.
 We provide turn-key water treatment plants which utilise either fixed bed ion exchange technology, or our proprietary CIF® (continuous ionic filtration) technology.